Daily Jobs › Fun 😂

 How many hours can a 14-year-old work in North America, Europe, and Asia?

 Learning how to work is an important skill for any young person.
-But when getting started in the employment world, it’s vital workers’ rights are protected.
+But when getting started in the employment world, it’s vital that workers’ rights are protected.
 So, what are the rules of employment for a 14-year-old across the world?

-• Up to 35 hours during school vacation time
+• Max 35 hours during vacation

 European Union